paulgovan/ReliaLearnR/ReadMe.md

 # WeibullR.learnr

-An interactive introduction to Life Data Analysis.
+An Interactive Introduction to Life Data Analysis.

 ## Motivation